-Cardiac catheterization with ASD closure device involves the placement of a permanent implant that closes a hole (atrial septal defect or ASD) in the heart wall.
+Cardiac catheterization using an ASD closure device involves the placement of a permanent implant that closes a hole (atrial septal defect or ASD) in the heart wall.
 An implant consists of a clam shell like device that is permanently placed through the hole by a thin, flexible tube (catheter).
-This provides a patch to both sides of te hole.
+This provides a patch to both sides of the hole.
 Over time, the lining of the heart wall grows over the patch and seals the hole completely.

 There are several devices currently available for closure.
 The type and size of device is based on the size and location of the hole.
 Sometimes more than one device is needed to completely close the hole.